Apply to the Program

 - You have earned a bachelor's degree in the U.S. or you have successfully completed a minimum of two semesters of full-time study in a master's program at an accredited institution in the U.S.

 Step 6.
-Meet with the INP Program Coordinator
+Meetings with the INP Program Coordinator

-If unable to come to one of the Information sessions, you may make an appointment to meet with Program Coordinator Kathy Welsch.
+If unable to come to one of the Information sessions, you may make an appointment to meet with Kathy Welsch, program coordinator.